farcaster-project/RFCs/09-swap-state.md

 The daemon must contextually filter all of its input messages, such as, this message relates to syncer, that to client etc. It writes to `transcript` the messages in the order it processes them, on a single thread.
 All filtered streams may then combined if needed, and each element of this final stream are applied to the current state.

 The first task is to save to disk the input messages, creating the execution transcripts.
-After each transition is applied to state, the swap state must be saved on disk as the last checkpoint.
-The daemon must be able to recover (1) from a given checkpoint (containing the last recorded state), and (2) a stream of input messages that followed the checkpoint, and the protocol descriptor.
+After each transition is applied to state, the swap state may be saved on disk (if safety critical) as the last checkpoint.
+The daemon must be able to recover (1) from a given checkpoint (containing the last recorded state), and (2) may recover from a stream of input messages that followed the checkpoint, and the protocol descriptor.
+The latter recovery mechanism allows recovery to any swap state, but may not be needed, as in the current protocol there are not many safety critical states (namely 2 for each participant's daemon).
+All other states must be safely derived from these critical states.

-The state may be recovered purely on the basis of the transcripts using a fold operation that returns the last markings.
-The state recovery process must not produce new messages.
+The state may be recovered purely on the basis of the transcripts using a fold operation that returns the state.
+The state recovery process must not produce new messages (= no side-effects).

 The swap state can be derived from an ordered set of incoming messages.
-On a crash, the daemon must be able to load the last checkpoint and apply the stream of inputs (saved and incoming inputs) uncontained in the loaded checkpoint.
+On a crash, the daemon may be able to load the last checkpoint and apply the stream of inputs (saved and incoming inputs) uncontained in the loaded checkpoint.

 By ensuring that daemon output messages can be replayed safely, like tasks, the work already performed since the last saved checkpoint can be replayed safely.